s183558/MLOps6_Project/README.md

 Our implementation leverages the Hugging Face transformer encoder for Natural Language Processing (NLP).

 ## Data for the model
-We have utilized data from a Kaggle competition available at this https://www.kaggle.com/competitions/nlp-getting-started/data?select=test.csv.
-Due to restrictions on accessing the labels of the provided test set, we have partitioned the training set for both training and validation purposes.
+We have utilized data from a Kaggle competition available at: https://www.kaggle.com/competitions/nlp-getting-started/data?select=test.csv.
+Due to restrictions on accessing the labels of the provided test set, we have partitioned the training set for both training, validation and test purposes.

 ## Project Model